manning-lp/moussanina-two-towers-with-tensorflow-recommenders-lp/README.md

-# implementing-two-towers-lp-author
+# two-towers-with-tensorflow-recommenders-lp-author
-Repository for liveProject: Implementing Two Towers
+Repository for liveProject: Two Towers with TensorFlow Recommenders